filecash/filecash-docs/docs/mine/spacerace.md

 The “location” of a storage mining operation is the location of the storage and sealing hardware for the operation.
 Since the hardware is what matters, it is not acceptable to relay from hardware in Continent A to a Lotus node in Continent B and try to claim Continent B rewards.

-Thus, to verify location claims, the Filecoin team will be implementing a custom-built software suite running during the competition, and will be doing hands-on verification during and after the competition. **Please do not try to “spoof” your location – we have many layers of detection in place and a team in place to ensure fairness**; if you are thinking about using a proxy or a VPN to hide your location, think again.
+Thus, to verify location claims, the Filecash team will be implementing a custom-built software suite running during the competition, and will be doing hands-on verification during and after the competition. **Please do not try to “spoof” your location – we have many layers of detection in place and a team in place to ensure fairness**; if you are thinking about using a proxy or a VPN to hide your location, think again.

 Any miner found misrepresenting their location will result in a _total forfeiture of all rewards_, across all associated miners.